msg-byu/getting-started/instructions/python_packages.md

 url=''
 ```

-Here you should place the link to your github repository for this
+Here you should place the link to your GitHub repository for this
-project, i.e., 'github.com/"your github user name"/"your github
+project, i.e., 'github.com/"your GitHub user name"/"your GitHub
 repository for this project"'.

 ```